 Freelance contractors play a vital role in our office's mission of providing foreign language interpreting and translating services to U.S. government officials and in support of U.S. foreign exchange and assistance programs.
 Please see the Interpreters and Translators sections for information about our selection process.

 We are not currently accepting applications from potential contract interpreters and translators at this time.

-Applicants for contract work must be able to work legally in the United States but are not required to hold U.S. citizenship.
-Eligibility to apply and work for the Office of Language Services will be determined by U.S. Citizen and Immigration Services guidelines and will be corroborated by verifying that all relevant documentation is presented with the application.
+Contract interpreters and translators must be able to work legally in the United States but are not required to hold U.S. citizenship.
+Eligibility to work with the Office of Language Services will be determined by U.S. Citizen and Immigration Services guidelines and will be corroborated by verifying that all relevant documentation is presented with the application.
 If you have any doubts, please refer questions about general eligibility to your local USCIS office before applying.
-Because contract interpreting is not considered regular employment, the Office of Language Services cannot sponsor visa applicants who do not currently have work authorization.
-Applications from non-citizens that do not present the proper eligibility documentation will not be reviewed.
+Because freelance contractors are not employees of the State Department, the Office of Language Services cannot sponsor visa applicants.

-Permanent staff positions are very rare.
+Permanent direct-hire interpreter and translator positions are very rare.
 When available, openings for staff positions will be published on www.usajobs.gov.